 On arriving on the Island, the General's first care was to visit the pickets and outposts, to see for himself that they were so posted as to prevent surprise.
 On reviewing them he declared himself satisfied with the skillful manner in which Col. Wilcox planted them, and returned very much fatigued to his camp, the snow being considerably deep.
 Officers being appointed to take the rounds during the night, the General laid down about 1 o'clock in the morning, requesting Col. Wilcox to awake him and warn Adj't Jones, to call the men out half an hour before day break.
-During the night, however, about forty muskets arrived, of which thirty five were serviceable.
+During the night, however, about forty muskets arrived, of which thirty-five were serviceable.
 These were procured through the exertions of Dr. Duncombe and our friends, and were immediately put into the hands of the men.
 Capt.
-Dodd, from Toledo, formerly of the U.S. army, was put in command of the armed men, and was busily employed with his company during the night in making cartridges.
+Dodd, from Toledo, formerly of the U. S. army, was put in command of the armed men, and was busily employed with his company during the night in making cartridges.
 According to order, the men paraded before day-light.
-They had now forty-seven stand of arms, and appeared in good After drilling them a few moments, and giving the orders of the day, they were ordered to breakfast in haste, (as the enemy were assembling on the Canadian shore,) and be ready in case of alarm to assemble where they then stood.
-At day-break, as the General anticipated, the British appeared on the ice, and fired on the Island. wounding one man.
+They had now forty-seven stand of arms, and appeared in good spirits.
+After drilling them a few moments, and giving the orders of the day, they were ordered to breakfast in haste, (as the enemy were assembling on the Canadian shore,) and be ready in case of alarm to assemble where they then stood.
+At day-break, as the General anticipated, the British appeared on the ice, and fired on the Island, wounding one man.
 Capt.
 Dodd was immediately ordered to march a few yards on the ice, with twelve men, three paces apart, take deliberate aim, and fire among them.
-This had the desired effect-the British dispersed in rather a hurry; the men gave three cheers, and after remaining some time on the ice, and seeing nothing more of the enemy, they were ordered to finish their breakfast with their other oper ister were out, cess to gon to gon the state of the hunhis t expewith was muc cun him he was ject, looked out of the ompelled to ivered up a om Detroit, incealed till st care was elf that they ewing them manner in very much erably deep. during the n the mornl warn Adj't e day break. ts arrived, of ere procured our friends. men.
-Capt. niy, was pat ly employed g cartridges. light.
-They ared in good and giving breakfast in ie Canadian emble where l anticipated, n the Island, itely ordered men, three mong them. sed in rather er remaining e of the enest with their arms in hand, so as to be ready to turn out in ease of another alarm.
+This had the desired effect-the British dispersed in rather a hurry; the men gave three cheers, and after remaining some time on the ice, and seeing nothing more of the enemy, they were ordered to finish their breakfast with their arms in hand, so as to be ready to turn out in case of another alarm.
 About half an hour afterwards, the enemy opened their batteries, pouring round shot, grape and canister on the Island in fine style.
 The men with arms were ordered to form line, under Capt.
 Dodd.
 Those without, to keep in the rear, and not expose themselves unnecessarily.